THE 7 MOST COMMON PROBLEMS WITH OUR COMPETITORS STANDING SITTING DESKS

-Standing sitting desks, also known as sit to stand desks, offer the best of both words.
+Standing sitting desks, also known as sit to stand desks, offer the best of both worlds.
 You can quickly transition between either a sitting or standing position.
 This option can be perfect for standing newbies, who may need some time to adjust to being on their feet for long periods of time.

 In most cases, the "sit to stand" functionality is enabled with a motorized lift.
 However, some rare sit to stand desks offer spring-loaded lifts or a "stacking" function instead.

 We admit we're a little biased when it comes to quality standing sitting desks.
 However, we've done a lot of research on what's available on the market, and uncovered a few trends based on reading thousands of user reviews.
 As a result, we've discovered the following patterns in reported issues.

 Problems With Our Competitors Standing Desks: MECHANICAL FAILURE

 Users commonly report mechanical failures with lowering and lifting desks, which can totally defeat the purpose of a sit to stand desk.
 In worst case scenarios, you could find yourself stuck in an awkward position that's neither sitting or standing.

 In some cases, the fix is relatively easy.
 One Reddit member reported that the mechanical brain of his Ikea desk turned out to be fine, but the power source was dead.
 A new cord shipped from his manufacturer fixed the issue.
 In other cases where you've experienced total mechanical failure, you may need to wait for a replacement to be shipped if you're lucky enough to have bought a desk that carries mechanical warranties.

 Problems With Our Competitors Standing Desks: BALANCE ISSUES